DaveBackus/Data_Bootcamp/docs/_build/_sources/projects.txt

 .. toctree::
    :maxdepth: 1

-Python -- and computer languages in general -- are tools, and it's hard to know where to start with tools until you have some idea what you want to do with them.
+Python and other computer languages are tools, and it's hard to know where to start with tools until you have some idea what you want to do with them.
+If you have a hammer, you tend to wander around looking for nails, but you're better off if you have a project that uses nails in some way.
-Our focus is data, but even there you might want to think about what kinds of data you are interested in and what you would like to get out of it.
+Our focus is data, so we'll approach Python with that in mind, but even so you might want to think about what kinds of data you are interested in and what you would like to get out of it.

 Looking for ideas
 -----------------

-**Applications and data sources**
+*Applications and data sources*

 If you're looking for ideas and examples, we've spent the better part of two years collecting `links to applications